stefanprodan/openfaas-flux/README.md

 ### Manage Network Policies with Weave Flux

-If you use a CNI like Weave Net or Calico that supports network policies you can enforce traffic rules for OpenFaaS by placing `NetworkPolicy` definitions inside the `network-policy` dir.
+If you use a CNI like Weave Net or Calico that supports network policies you can enforce traffic rules for OpenFaaS by placing `NetworkPolicy` definitions inside the `network-policies` dir.
 The Flux daemon will apply the policies on your cluster along with the namespaces labels.

 ![NetworkPolicy](docs/screens/network-policy.png)

-Deny ingress access to functions except from namespaces with `role: fn-caller` label:
+Deny ingress access to functions except from namespaces with `role: openfaas-system` label:

 ```yaml
 apiVersion: networking.k8s.io/v1